 Time is flying, I can’t believe we are in June already and I’m approaching just over two months of living in Japan.
-It’s getting warm here, and now that I’ve grasped a bit more knowledge about life in Japan, things are getting easier – apart from the job (but hey don’t get me started on that.)
+It’s getting warm here, and now that I’ve grasped a bit more knowledge, things are getting easier – apart from the job (but hey don’t get me started on that.)

 Moving on from my first world problems, I’ve met some really lovely people here, who have made time fly and have helped me with adjusting to a new place, culture, time zone, continent, and unpredictable weather.
 Speaking of weather, this leads me to the previously unknown world of earthquakes, which I have suddenly experienced.
 When I first arrived there were a few tremors, which were strange but nothing to freak out about.
 However, since then, I’ve experienced 3 quite powerful earthquakes, the first one being in Kindergarten, which of course made the clueless gaijin (moi) panic!
 What the hell am I meant to do with three doe-eyed students looking at me as some sort of authority figure when I’ve never been in an earthquake before!?
 Luckily someone ran in and told us to get under the table, and the kids were actually giggling about the whole thing, whilst I was gripping the table leg in absolute fear.
 Thankfully it passed and no one was hurt!